ellenpham/RosterBoard-TerminalApp/README.md

 **Classes and common functions**

-1. The class named `Roster` is used to represents a roster object, it contains a few functions that belong to the relevant roster object.
+1. The class named `Roster` represents a roster object, it contains a few functions that belong to the relevant roster object.
 The functions within this class are listed as below:
     - `load_from_file()`: this function is used to load data from a csv file to a temporary list for easy manipulation on memory.
     - `save_to_csv()`: this function is called to save the data to csv file for final display when the above list of data are met with all criteria.
     - `display_roster()`: this function is called when the list of data need to be displayed.